LTUC/amman-dotnet-401d2/curriculum/class-17/DISCUSSION.md

-# Class 19: Testing and Swagger and Deployment
+# Readings: Testing and Swagger and Deployment

 ## Submission Requirements